-Rainwater tanks are becoming a more common feature in the lower Hunter, with around 25% of households installing a tank on their property.
+Rainwater tanks are becoming a more common feature in the lower Hunter, with more than 20% of households installing a tank on their property.
 Rainwater tanks not only save precious drinking water, but also have an important role in managing and treating stormwater quality in our cities.

 Why use rainwater?